Expanding Polyhedral Universe in Regge Calculus: Introduction

 Note that there is no need to carry out the variation of the deficit angles owing to the Schl\"afli identity \cite{Schlafli:1858aa, HHKL:2015aa}

-In three dimensions the Regge equations simply relate the deficit angle around an edge to the total rate of variation of the volumes having the edge in common with respect to the edge length.
-In particular the space-time becomes flat in the absence of the cosmological term as it should be.
+In three dimensions, the Regge equations simply relate the deficit angle around an edge to the total rate of variation of the volumes having the edge in common with respect to the edge length.
+In particular, the space-time becomes flat in the absence of the cosmological term, as it should be.

-This paper is organized as follows: In the next section we setup the regular polyhedral universe in the CW formalism and introduce the Regge action.
-Derivation of the Regge equations is given in Section \ref{sec:req}.
+This paper is organized as follows: In the next section we set up the regular polyhedral universe in the CW formalism and introduce the Regge action.
+Derivation of the Regge equations is given in Sect. \ref{sec:req}.
 In the continuum time limit the Regge equations are reduced to differential equations.
-Applying the Wick rotation, we arrive at the equations, Regge calculus analog of the Friedmann equations, describing the evolution of the polyhedral universe.
-This is done in Section \ref{sec:ctl}.
-In Section \ref{sec:nsol} we solve the differential Regge equation numerically and compare the scale factors of the polyhedral universe with the continuum solution.
-To have better approximations we introduce geodesic domes as the Cauchy surface.
-In Section \ref{sec:gdu} we propose pseudo-regular polyhedral universe with a fractional Schr\"afli symbol as a substitute for geodesic dome universe and show that features of geodesic dome universe can be well described by the pseudo-regular polyhedron model.
+Applying the Wick rotation, we arrive at the Regge calculus analog of the Friedmann equations, describing the evolution of the polyhedral universe.
+This is done in Sect. \ref{sec:ctl}.
+In Sect. \ref{sec:nsol} we solve the differential Regge equation numerically and compare the scale factors of the polyhedral universe with the continuum solution.
+To obtain better approximations we introduce geodesic domes as the Cauchy surface.
+In Sect. \ref{sec:gdu} we propose a pseudo-regular polyhedral universe with a fractional Schl\"afli symbol as a substitute for the geodesic dome universe and show that the features of the geodesic dome universe can be described well by the pseudo-regular polyhedron model.
 It is also argued that the continuum solution can be recovered in the infinite frequency limit.
 Section \ref{sec:sum} is devoted to summary and discussions.
-In Appendix A the Regge calculus for the first two simplest geodesic domes is described.
+In Appendix \ref{sec:hcgd}, the Regge calculus for the first two, simplest, geodesic domes is described.